-Introduction to the mandate of the Special Rapporteur on the Human Rights of Internally Displaced Persons (IDPs), Dr. Chaloka Beyani
+Introduction to the mandate of the Special Rapporteur on the Human Rights of Internally Displaced Persons (IDPs)

 In 1992, the Secretary-General, at the request of the Commission on Human Rights, appointed his first Representative on internally displaced persons.
 In April 2004, the Commission called upon the Secretary-General to create a new mechanism to build on the work of the prior Representative and to bring a further focus on the human rights of internally displaced persons (IDPs).
 Accordingly, in September 2004, the Secretary-General appointed Walter Kälin as his new Representative on the human rights of internally displaced persons.

-According to Human Rights Council Resolution A/HRC/RES/23/8 (June 2013), the Special Rapporteur is charged with:
+According to Human Rights Council Resolution A/HRC/RES/32/11, the Special Rapporteur is charged with:

-- mainstreaming the human rights of IDPs into all relevant parts of the United Nations system.
+1) Addressing the complex problem of internal displacement, in particular by mainstreaming the human rights of the internally displaced into all relevant parts of the United Nations system;